Contents

 Limitations for UK retailers:

-• No native marketplace integrations. eCommerce connections require third-party apps and APIs with ongoing maintenance.
+• No native marketplace integrations. eCommerce connections rely on third-party apps and APIs with ongoing maintenance.

-• Does not auto-pull order information or provide marketplace-specific functionality out of the box.
+• Doesn’t auto-pull order information or provide marketplace-specific functionality out of the box.

 • AI add-ons cost extra beyond base pricing.